JoeyAlvizo/best-buy-bot/README.md

 `npm install`

 ## Usage
-<b>NOTE: By default the auto-checkout is disabled so there is no accidental purchasing.
-To enable auto-checkout uncomment the code found on `line: 368-370` in the `bestbuy.ts` file located in `src/pages`.</b>

 1. FIll in all the data in `config/prod/` and remove the string `template_` from the file extenstions